Everyone knows an aspirin a day keeps heart attacks away. But is a daily dose of aspirin “right” for you ? It’s time to weigh up the evidence

 Platelets, also sometimes called thrombocytes, are actually not really cells at all, they are little bits that have broken off a giant cell called a megakarocyte.

-Platelets are really a very special type of glue that is used to plug holes and hold things together.
+Platelets function as a biological polyfiller that is used to plug holes and hold things together.
 But in order for them to be useful, they need to be sticky when there is a hole and not sticky when there isn’t.

-Endothelial cells often in trouble in cardiovascular disease
+Endothelial cells are often in trouble

 - high sugar levels cut into the endothelial cells lining the blood vessels

-How big the block is, and where the block is, determines what goes wrong
+How big the block is, and where the block is, determines what goes wrong :

-- in an ordinary blood vessel – the block is a thrombosis
+- in an ordinary blood vessel – the block is a thrombosis,

-- in a cardiac artery – the block is a myocardial infarction or heart attack.
+- in a cardiac artery – the block is a myocardial infarction or heart attack.,

 - in a brain blood vessel – the block causes a stroke